saxrael/StormTracker/README.md

 #### Security & Access Control
 - **4-Tiered Role System**:
-    - **Root**: System owners who manage verifications and generate admin tokens.
+    - **Root**: System owners who manage verifications, generate tokens, and send broadcasts.
-    - **Admin**: Staff who can run group-wide reports and cross-user analytics.
+    - **Admin**: Staff who can message members, run group-wide reports, and analyze data.
     - **Member**: Verified students whose data is included in group assignments.
     - **Public**: Guests who use the bot for personal training (data excluded from group reports).
 - **Bootstrapping**: The first root admin is created using a one-time, secure `ROOT_CLAIM_TOKEN`.
 Once claimed, they can generate single-use invite passkeys for other admins or resolve pending user verifications.